 Pursuant to provisions of Section 134 of the Companies Act 2013 read with Rule 8(3) ofthe Companies (Accounts) Rules 2014 the details of Conservation of Energy TechnologyAbsorption Foreign Exchange Earnings and Outgo are attached as Annexure 1whichforms part of this report.

 At present the equity shares of the Company are listed at Bombay Stock Exchange Ltd.(BSE).
-The annual listing fees for the financial year 2015-16 to BSE has been paid.
+The annual listing fees for the financial year 2016-17 to BSE has been paid.

-The brief resume of the Directors being appointed/reappointed the nature of theirexpertise in specific functional areas namesof companies in which they have held directorships committee memberships/chairmanshipsand their shareholding etc. are providedin the report on Corporate Governance forming part of the Annual Report.
+The brief resumes of the Directors who are to be appointed/ re-appointed in the ensuingAnnual General Meeting the nature of their expertise in specific functional areas namesof companies in which they have held directorships committee memberships/chairmanshipsand their shareholding etc. are furnished in Corporate Governance Report forming part ofthe Annual Report.